maxwang1104/CAN_ids/README.md

 # Testing CAN ids

 1. Test whether can_ids can catch **“DoS” attack**
-    1. First, open a termonal to run python code
+    a.
+First, open a termonal to run python code

     ```jsx
     $python can_ids.py
     ```

     b.
 Then, open another terminal to replay log file

     ```jsx
     $canplayer -I "dos.log" vcan0
     ```

     c.
 Get the json msg like below

     ```python
     {'Timestamp': 1660372313.4541366, 'ID': 0, 'Classification': 'Malicious', 'Attack_type': 'DoS'}